quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 ### Evidence for *Mbd4* as the causal gene underlying the chromosome 6 mutator locus

-One of the key roles of *Mbd4* is to excise thymine nucleotides at G:T mispairs, which arise due to the spontaneous deamination of methylated CpGs.
+*Mbd4* excises thymine nucleotides at G:T mispairs, which arise due to the spontaneous deamination of methylated CpGs.
 As a result, loss-of-function (LOF) mutations in *Mbd4* often lead to increased rates of CpG>TpG mutation [@PMID:12130785].
-Although LOF mutations in *Mbd4* are not known to cause C>A mutator phenotypes in mammalian cells, *Mbd4* is involved in a number of DNA repair processes that may contribute to the mutator phenotype we observed in the BXDs.
+Although LOF mutations in *Mbd4* are not known to cause C>A mutator phenotypes in mammalian cells, *Mbd4* is involved in a number of DNA repair processes that could contribute to the mutator phenotype we observed in the BXDs.
 For example, bi-allelic LOF mutations in human *MBD4* underlie a neoplastic syndrome that closely mimics forms of familial adenomatous polyposis caused by LOF mutations in *MUTYH* [@PMID:35460607].
 Perhaps most intriguingly, LOF mutations in *Mbd4* can exacerbate the effects of exogenous DNA damage agents.
 Mouse embryonic fibroblasts that harbor homozygous LOF mutations in *Mbd4* fail to undergo apoptosis following treatment with a number of chemotherapeutics and mutagenic compounds [@PMID:14614141].